 Cornell Ice Hockey

-Big Red ice hockey at Lynah Rink is one of Cornell's treasured spectator sports.
-Learn cheers for the Cornell hockey team, or cross off an item on the list of 161 things every Cornellian should do by joining hundreds of others in camping out for season tickets.
-The "Lynah Faithful", as they are known, celebrate with the Cowbell cheer.
+Big Red ice hockey at Lynah Rink is one of Cornell's most treasured spectator sports.
+Join the "Lynah Faithful," as they are known, and celebrate with the Cowbell cheer.